Ontorok/40-days-javascript/Day06/Readme.md

     ```jsx
     printName("Nasir"); // 'Nasir' is the argument
     ```
-  - When calling a function, provide concrete values for each parameter in the same order they were decalared
+  - When calling a function, provide concrete values for each parameter in the same order they were declared
     ```jsx
     function add(a, b) {
       return a + b;